Wyoming Corner Crossing Fundraiser

 Initial Ruling:

 On May 26, the District Court of Wyoming found it legal to cross through private airspace when stepping from public land to public land over a shared public/private corner.
-While it is likely that this decision will be appealed, this is a massive win for public access in Wyoming, and for the 8.3 million acres of landlocked public land across the west.
-This ruling establishes the legality of “corner crossing," potentially opening up access to millions of acres in 11 Western states.
+While this decision is currently facing an appeal in the tenth circuit, this is a massive win for public access in Wyoming, and for the 8.3 million acres of landlocked public land across the west.
+This ruling establishes the legality of “corner crossing" in Wyoming, potentially paving the way the way for access to millions of acres in 11 Western states

-BHA filed an amicus brief in this case as well, and that amicus brief was part of a victory this spring in the U.S. District Court of Wyoming.
-In its brief, BHA maintains that the plaintiff in this case “cannot secure for itself the value of public land interspersed with its property by threatening trespass, since the government and its licensees (the public) have an equal right to access their lands.”
+BHA has filed an amicus brief in the district court case as well as the current tenth circuit appeal.
+In its briefs, BHA maintains that the plaintiff in this case “cannot secure for itself the value of public land interspersed with its property by threatening trespass, since the government and its licensees (the public) have an equal right to access their lands.”

 Appeal Process: